We are not Dentists. We are Clinical Dental Technicians

 On-Site Dental Laboratory

-So what’s the difference between going to a Dentist or a Denture Technician for dentures?
+So what’s the difference between going to a Dentist or a Clinical Dental Technician for dentures?

-Unlike most general dentists, Clinical Dental Technicians are personally involved in the manufacturing of your dentures in their on-site dental laboratories and see each patient clinically for all the impression taking and denture fittings, affording them many advantages for denture treatment.
+Unlike most general dentists, Clinical Dental Technicians are personally involved in manufacturing your dentures in their on-site dental laboratories.
+As a result, they see each patient clinically for all the impression-taking and denture fittings, affording them many advantages for denture treatment.

-For example, Denture Repairs relines and adding new teeth to dentures are offered as while you wait services that are very rarely available from regular dentists who have to send them away, often for several days.
+For example, Denture Repairs relines and adding new teeth to dentures are offered as while-you-wait services that are rarely available from regular dentists who have to send them away, often for several days.

 Let’s Talk About You!
 Planning Your Treatment